keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 )
 ```

 How can this work?
-Because these methods all have the same method signature.
+The filters are interchangeable because they all share the same method signature.
 They are passed the message that was received, and the protocol with which it was sent, and return a boolean value.
 For example, here is the implementation of `from_tcp`:

 ```ruby
 def from_tcp